open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_faq.md

 ## How to import an OpenKeychain backup with gpg?
  1. Make a backup from OpenKeychain and transfer it to your computer via email or a cloud provider, like Dropbox.
 This is safe because OpenKeychain backups are encrypted with Advanced Encryption Standard (AES) using securely generated Backup Codes.
  2. On your PC, execute ``gpg --decrypt backup_YYYY-MM-DD.pgp | gpg --import`` (replace ``backup_YYYY-MM-DD.pgp`` with your backup file)
  3. Enter the full Backup Code with uppercase letters and dashes, e.g., "ABCD-EFGH-IJKL-MNOP-QRST-UVWX"

 ## What is the best way to transfer my own key to OpenKeychain?

+This method will only work, if both devices are in the same WLAN network.

 1. You can use keylivery (https://github.com/svenklaus/keylivery).
 It's a java program to transfer your own key from any computer to OpenKeychain.
-Download and execute it.
+2. Download and execute it.
-2. Select your key in keylivery.
+3. Select your key in keylivery.
 3. To import your key go back to the main menu, click on +, choose import.
 Now click on the qr code symbol at the top of the screen.

 ## Are my secret keys safe on my mobile device?